-I recently came across an old article from 2014 about the case of Margaret Dickson, who passed away at the age of 72 leaving behind a secret investment portfolio worth over £1m ($1.42m) estate, was one of the UK’s secret millionaire investors.
-That might not sound particularly spectacular on its own, but what made this case special was that Margaret was a woman of modest means.
-Her working life was spent as a police officer and a teacher, and her only other asset according to the article was the £75,000 ($110,000) apartment in which she lived.
+I recently came across an old article from 2014 about the case of Margaret Dickson.
+Margaret, who passed away at the age of 72 with a £1m ($1.42m) estate, was one of the UK’s secret millionaire investors.
+That might not sound particularly spectacular on its own, but what made this case so special was that Margaret was a woman of modest means.
+She spent her working life as a police officer and a teacher, and her only other asset according to the article was the £75,000 ($110,000) apartment in which she lived.

-For American readers, you also have to understand that individual stock investments were, and maybe still are, much less common in the U.K. than in the United States (Margaret was from Glasgow, Scotland), and that the propensity to save in the U.K. is also much less.
-Indeed her family were shocked to discover that her total estate was worth almost 15 times more than they believed.
+For American readers, you have to understand that individual stock investments were, and maybe still are, much less common in the United Kingdom than in the United States (Margaret was from Glasgow, Scotland), and that the propensity to save there is also much lower.
+Indeed, her family were shocked to discover that her total estate was worth almost fifteen times more than they believed.

-These examples of “secret” millionaires are even more eye-opening once you look at the United States.
+These examples of “secret” millionaire investors are even more eye-opening once you look at the United States.
 The country is filled with buy-and-hold millionaires.
 These are people who lived regular and modest lives, yet always saved when possible and reinvested the dividends of the stocks they held.
-In many cases the fortunes they built are truly staggering when compared to the annual incomes they generated by offering their own labour.
-We’re talking about median or even sub-median wage earners who amass more wealth than many of those in the highest income brackets.
+In many cases, the fortunes these folks built are truly staggering when compared to the incomes they generated by offering up their own labor.
+We are talking about median or even sub-median wage earners who amass more wealth than many people in the highest income brackets.

-There’s a great one that cropped up back in 2008 about a retired factory worker called Paul Navone.
-Paul worked for just over 60 years and apparently never passed the 8th grade in school.
-According to the article he never earned more than $11 an hour.
+There was a great story that cropped up back in 2008 about a retired factory worker called Paul Navone.
+Paul worked for just over sixty years and apparently never passed the 8th grade in school.
+He never earned more than $11 per hour according to the article.
 He never married, and he didn’t travel.
-However what Paul did do, just like Margaret, was save, a lot.
-He invested in stocks, bonds and real estate.
+What Paul did do, though, just like Margaret, was save.
+And he saved a lot.
+Navone invested in stocks, bonds and real estate.
 The rent from the latter paid his living expenses, and so his wages mostly went into stocks and bonds.
-There’s a lovely quote attributed to his broker that neatly summarizes it:
+There’s a lovely quote attributed to his broker that neatly summarizes things:

 Paul never inherited money.
 Paul started from zero.
 He just worked hard.
 He stayed the course even through the bad markets.
 Paul rarely ever took money out.
 He was the perfect client.

-Maybe it’s a level of frugality that just doesn’t appeal to most of us, but look at the results.
-There isn’t any mention of the final wealth he had amassed (Paul passed away last year), but it was enough that he could donate $2m to two New Jersey schools during his retirement.
+Maybe there’s a level of frugality there that just doesn’t appeal to most of us, but look at the results.
+There isn’t any mention of the final wealth he amassed (Paul passed away last year), but it was enough that he could donate $2m to two New Jersey schools in his retirement.
 Not too shabby for a guy that never graduated high school!
 This is just one example, but there are loads of them out there and they all make fascinating reading.
 I plan to cover as many as I can find going forward.

-The key similarities in all the cases are that these individuals kept grinding away with their savings.
+Anyway, the two key similarities in all of these cases are as follows.
+Firstly, these individuals kept grinding away with their savings.
 Secondly, they love dividend stocks.
-They picked the best companies that consistently generate returns well above their cost of capital (usually in very stable industries); and they had diversified portfolios across a number of stocks and other asset classes.
-The effect of the occasional bankruptcy ends up as a small blip on returns with even modest diversification, and this assumes that an investor holds until that point of permanent 100% capital loss on a given stock.
-Even owning just one or two long-term winners can have a massive impact on the final portfolio value.
+They picked the best companies that consistently generate returns well above their cost of capital, often in very stable industries.
+Finally, they had diversified portfolios across a number of stocks and other asset classes.
+The effect of the occasional bankruptcy ended up as a small blip on returns with even modest diversification.

-Those are absolutely phenomenal returns, showing that having one or two big winners can have significant impact on a diversified portfolio.
+Those are absolutely phenomenal returns, and it shows the significant impact that one or two big winners can have on a diversified portfolio.
 Nothing is certain in life, especially not the future.
-However, making sure savings are invested regularly into a diversified portfolio across several asset classes gives you the best chance to get compounding on your side.
-The earlier you start the better.
-After all, you could end up being one of the undercover millionaires living among us!
+However, making sure that savings are invested regularly into a diversified portfolio across several asset classes gives you the best chance to get the power of compounding on your side.
+The earlier you start, the better.
+After all, you could end up being one of the secret millionaire investors living among us!